 The HomeBase providers are Ridgewood Bushwick Senior Citizen's Council serving Brooklyn Community Districts 1, 4, 16; Church Avenue Merchants Block Association serving Brooklyn Community Districts 2, 3, 6-15, 17 and all of Staten Island; Citizen's Advice Bureau serving Bronx Community District 4, HELPUSA serving Bronx Community Districts 1, 3, 5-8; Catholic Charities Neighborhood Services serving all of Queens; Palladia serving all of Manhattan.
-Additionally, Catholic Charities Community Districts 5 and 18.
+Additionally, Catholic Charities Community Services serving Bronx Community Districts 2, 9-12; and Partnership for the Homeless serving Brooklyn Community Districts 5 and 18.
 As of July 2010, HomeBase has served over 18,600 community clients and over 90% served to date have not entered the shelter system.
 This initiative is part of DHS' commitment to strengthen neighborhood based services and foster community based solutions to homelessness.
 Federal funding from HUD through the Homeless Prevention and Rapid Rehousing Program (HPRP) has provided a significant portion of funding to support these initiatives in CFY10, and will continue to do so in CFY11.